SEDS/OASIS/performance-tests/pin++/ManualExamples/README.md

 Running in Emulab
 ------------------

-There is an experiment named 'pinpp' in the OASIS project.
+There is an experiment named **pinpp** in the OASIS project.
 This experiment can be used for using this script.
 Most of the configuration has been automated.
 After swapping the experiment in, do the following:

     %> sudo bash /proj/OASIS/exp/pinpp/bin/install_packages.sh
     %> sudo chown -R [userid]:OASIS /opt